ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 As outlined in {{intro}}, per the definition of {{?RFC8309}} and {{?RFC8969}}, the network inventory model is a network model.

-This information can be provided by a network controller to an higher level hierarchical network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.
+This information can be provided by a network controller to a higher level hierarchical network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.

 For example, in the context of ACTN, the network inventory YANG data model can be used at the MPI interfaces, as defined in {{?RFC8453}}, or on an interface, not defined in {{?RFC8453}} between the MDSC and the Inventory OSS.

 The information in the model is discovered by the controller through mechanisms which are outside the scope of this document.

+Note that distinguishing between the cases where a NE is unreachable versus decommissioned depends on the mechanism used for discovering this information and outside the scope of this document.

 For example, the network controller can collect this information by reading it from the devices using the device model supported by the devices.
 This model does not constraint the device models used on the device: the YANG data model defined in {{!RFC8348}} is an option but other options (e.g., vendor specific interfaces or YANG data models) are also allowed.
 In case some information is not provided by the device, the network controller SHALL omit this information unless this information is known by other sources of information (e.g., through local configuration within the network controller).

-In case of hierarchical controllers, a hierarchical network controller can also collect the network inventory information from its lower level network controllers using this YANG data model (or other mechanisms which are outside the scope of this document) and report the combined network inventory information to an higher level network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.
+In case of hierarchical controllers, a hierarchical network controller can also collect the network inventory information from its lower level network controllers using this YANG data model (or other mechanisms which are outside the scope of this document) and report the combined network inventory information to a higher level network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.

 When used in brownfield scenarios, it is worth noting that existing deployments are based on proprietary Inventory OSS and that the migration path is highly dependent on the specific proprietary solution.
-Therefore the migration processes are operator dependent: it is expected that the deployment of the standard YANG-based solution on the controllers will take some time and its integration with existing Inventory OSSes will also take longer time.
+Therefore, the migration processes are operator dependent: it is expected that the deployment of the standard YANG-based solution on the controllers will take some time and its integration with existing Inventory OSSes will also take longer time.
 In a longer term, the network controllers could provide inventory information, using this YANG data model, also to next generation OSSes.

 When this model is used, the source of truth for the inventory data in the scope of this model is the network controller providing this data.
 Some legacy inventory information (e.g., inactive assets, warehouse spares, procurement or commercial metadata) fall outside the scope of the base model.

 # Security Considerations

-This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.
+This section is modeled after the template described in {{Section 3.7 of ?RFC9907}}.

 The "ietf-network-inventory" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as